isovector/cornelis/README.md

 ## Overview

-`cornelis` is agda-mode, but for vim.
+`cornelis` is agda-mode, but for neovim.
 It's written in Haskell, which means it's maintainable and significantly less likely to bit-rot like any vimscript/lua implementations.

 ## Features